Week ending February 7, 2014

 Belle Fabian, world-renowned prima ballerina, is finally dancing in her dream role when a superpower that has been locked inside her awakens.
 After her uncontrollable power nearly destroys New York’s Metropolitan Opera House, she flees in panic, certain that she will never be able to dance again.
 Ryan Lamborne, aka Red Ruin, has been sent by the superhero collective the Manhattan Ten to bring in Belle and train her to use her powers.
 An undeniable attraction begins between them, but Belle’s life is in crisis as her dream of a dancing career comes crashing down and she tries to fit into a new world of superheroes and superpowers.
 Can Ryan convince her that she can have it all, including his love?
 This third title in the “Manhattan Ten” series is a short but satisfying read.
 Dodge writes in a light and personable way, and although the story is mostly about Belle coming to terms with a new life, the romance is effective and sweet.

-Verdict Light, sensual content and a heartwarming story make this novella an ideal read for romance and paranormal lovers.—Jennifer Harris, Southern New Hampshire Univ., Manchester
+Verdict Light, sensual content and a heartwarming story make this novella an ideal read for romance and paranormal lovers.—J. Harris, New Hampshire

 Grant, Cat & L.A.
 Witt.
 The Only One Who Matters.
 Samhain.
 (Only One, Bk.
 2).
 Mar.
 2014.
 183p. ebk.
 ISBN 9781619220508. $4.50.
 CONTEMPORARY ROMANCE; M/M ROMANCE